LogoHistorical Figure MBTI

 The Keeper of the Manuscripts

-Marie-Angélique Diderot's Mémoires remains an essential source for anyone writing about Denis Diderot.
-It was the first sustained biographical account of his life and provides details — about his character, his habits, his relationship with his family — that survive nowhere else.
-She wrote it out of love and duty, which are not incompatible motives for an ISFJ, and the combination gives the document a warmth and specificity that purely scholarly biography rarely achieves.
+Marie-Angélique's Mémoires remains an essential source for anyone writing about Denis Diderot.
+It was the first sustained biographical account of his life, providing details about his character and habits that survive nowhere else.
+She wrote it out of love and duty — not incompatible motives for an ISFJ — and the combination gives the document a warmth that scholarly biography rarely achieves.

-Her relationship with Sophie Volland — her father's great correspondent and intellectual companion — was probably complex.
-Volland had a claim on Diderot's mind and heart that predated Marie-Angélique's adult life and ran parallel to it for decades.
-The letters Diderot wrote to Volland are among the great documents of French intellectual friendship.
-Marie-Angélique preserved a different Diderot — the domestic father, the anxious parent, the man who worried about her education and her marriage.
+Sophie Volland preserved one Diderot — the intellectual, the correspondent, the friend of philosophes.
+Marie-Angélique preserved another: the domestic father, the anxious parent, the man who worried about her education and her marriage.
 Both portraits are necessary; neither is complete without the other.

 Logo